The output distribution of important LULU-operators: Using exclusion instead of inclusion-exclusion

-There exists a Mathematica Demonstration Project whereby the user provides the structural elements of any desired CDE $S$ (also $2$-dimensional).
-From this the program first calculates the DNF, which then serves to calculate the output polynomial $\phi_S(p)$.
-Alternatively the DNF of any stack filter (CDE or not) can be fed directly by the user.
-Albeit Wild's algorithm is multi-purpose, it managed to calculate $\phi_{C_n}(p)$ up to $n=5$ (and the result agreed with Butler's).
-Written out as CDE we have $C_5 = \bigvee^5\bigwedge^{10} \bigvee^9 \cdots \bigwedge^2\bigvee$.
+The fourth author has written a Mathematica 9.0 program\footnote{It is available upon sending an email to mwild@sun.ac.za} which, given the structural elements of any EDC's (also 2-dimensional), first calculates the DNF of $S$ and from it the output distribution $\phi_S(p)$.
+(Alternatively the DNF of any stack filter, whether EDC or not, can be fed in directly.)
+Albeit Wild's algorithm is multi-purpose, it managed to calculate $\phi_{C_n}(p)$ up to $n=5$, and the result agreed with Butler's.
+Written out as EDC we have $C_5 = \bigvee^5\bigwedge^{10} \bigvee^9 \cdots \bigwedge^2\bigvee$ and $C_5$ has a sliding window of length $61$.
 The corresponding structural elements $\{0,1,2,3,4,5\}$, $\{0,-1, \cdots, -10\}$, $\{0,1, \cdots, 9\}$ and so forth triggered the calculation of a DNF comprising a plentiful $12018$ conjunctions (time: $168224$ sec).
 From this $\phi_{C_5}(p)$ was calculated in $45 069$ sec.
 Here it is: